Azeri police hold critics days before Eurovision contest

 Baku, under fire over its rights record, dismissed recent accusations by rights groups Amnesty International and Human Rights Watch that it tramples on freedom of expression.

-“We know the image and strength of these organizations but they are losing the trust of our society,” said Ali Hasanov, head of the public and political issues department at the presidential administration.
+“We know the image and strength of these organisations but they are losing the trust of our society,” said Ali Hasanov, head of the public and political issues department at the presidential administration.

 “Their conclusions do not correspond with the reality” and their statements are “anti-Azeri propaganda”, he told a news conference.